slazav/mapsoft2-libs/conv/Readme.md

 -----------------
 ## ConvBase class

-Trivial point transformation with two factors for scaling before and after the transformation.
+Trivial 3D point transformation with factors for scaling before and after the transformation.
 Children can redefine frw_pt() and bck_pt() methods to build more complicated transformations.
-Scaling factors are applied only to x and y coordinates in a following way:
+Scaling factors are applied in a following way:
 `dst = f(src*k_src)*k_dst`, `src = f^(-1)(dst/k_dst)/k_src`

 Note that in some cases forward and backward conversions are non-symmetric